Reframing Post-Traumatic Growth

 Tapping into the power of post-traumatic growth enables the person affected by tragedy to create something positive after something awful has occurred.
 Of course, you will still hold the tragedy with you – it becomes a part of your identity.
 However, post-traumatic growth revolves around recognizing that you have a choice after something terrible happens: You can choose what you give meaning to, what you’ll focus on and how you’ll let this incident shape your future.

-Shifting your mindset after a tragedy and allowing yourself to be open to post-traumatic growth will empower you to transform your life.
+Once you recognize that your life is yours alone – even if it is affected by tragedy – you can shift your mindset and allow yourself to be open to post-traumatic growth that will empower you to transform your mindset.
 You can’t ignore that something terrible has happened, but you can choose to reframe the way you view the event.

 No matter what you’ve been through, you can heal in a way that empowers you to grow and make a positive change.
 You don’t have to spend your life in a depressed state, feeling powerless and angry.
-People can go through some of the most horrific experiences in human existence and not only survive, but get through it and grow — they can help other people during their time on earth.
+People can go through some of the most horrific experiences in human existence and not only survive, but get through it and grow – and go on to help other people.

-For people like Nick Walczak and Scarlett Lewis, there is growth on the other side of tragedy.
+For people like Nick Walczak and Scarlett Lewis, tragedy was followed by post-traumatic growth.
 They’ve decided to change their consciousness and value the beauty and joy in life, instead of focusing on pain.
 When you’re faced with a trying time, what will you choose?